 If you include your evolution of ideas work at the time of registration, you will also establish independent date and content evidence of your supporting work as additional protection, you will also have the assurance that if you lose or discard your original development work, we can provide a duplicate if it is ever required.

 Once your work has been registered, you can also use the registration update facility to submit new updates and revisions, this will provide independently verifiable evidence to prove the evolution of your work.

 - Version control systems

 Using a version control system is an good way to provide evidence of evolution.

-Version control systems are used to record and track modifications to files, enabling the user to retrieve earlier versions of the work and track development.
-They typically also allow multiple users to access and develop the same files across a local network or the Internet, a feature widely used by open source developers.
+Most commonly used for software development, version control systems are used to record and track modifications to files, enabling the user to retrieve earlier versions of the work and track development.
+Examples include: GitHub, Subversion, Mercurial, CVS & Perforce.

 - Copyright registration updates

 The registration update facility used to register updates to your work.
 This enables you to include any new content in the registration, whilst still retaining the original registration date, and evidence of the original content of your work.
 Updates processed in this manner are linked with your existing registration, and protected from the date we process the application.
 This also provides evidence of 'evolution of ideas' and demonstrates that your work has evolved and developed.

 Even if you use a version control system, you are still able to register updates as independent proof of the date and evolution of your work.

 You can also insert supporting evidence into finished documents: